farsider350/AustraliaCash-Core/README.md

 >       First proceed to the releases section of this GitHub (Latest 0.17.3.0)
 >       Find the latest release at top of page.
->       For the Wallet only, download australiacash-qt.exe
+>       Download the compressed file for your choice of operating system
->       Double click the downloaded file to start AustraliaCash Core (for cpu mining, install to default directories)
+>       Unzip and double click the AustraliaCash-qt file
 >
 >       Open ports 1986-1987 via the routers port forwarding or virtual server option for better peers connectivity.
 >       Start the wallet using australiacash-qt.exe and then mine using mine.bat